Search Content

 The Southwest Florida Water Management District, St. Johns River Water Management District and South Florida Water Management District have scheduled a virtual joint public meeting at 11 a.m.
 Friday, Sept.
 6, to solicit stakeholder input on each district’s annual update of their priority list and schedule for the establishment of minimum flows and water levels as well as water reservations.Participants can join the virtual meeting at …

-Regulation and Flooding »
+Flooding and Floodplains »

 Regional Water Supply Plan Is Updated »